Skip to main content

 • Field of view: 155 degrees horizontal, 90 degrees vertical

-• Smart assistant support: Works with Google Assistant and Amazon Alexa
+• Smart integration: Works with Google Assistant and Amazon Alexa

-With its low price point, the Ring Video Doorbell Wired is the brand’s most affordable smart doorbell yet—and it offers a ton of value for the money.
+With its low price point, the Ring Video Doorbell Wired is the brand’s most affordable smart doorbell yet—and it offers tremendous value for the money.
 It includes two-way talk with noise cancellation, night vision, and Alexa integration.

 It’s equally responsive and reliable as more expensive Ring doorbells, delivering real-time smart alerts.
 It also offers customizable motion zones, and Ring’s People Only mode and Snapshot Capture features.
 It also includes mandatory two-factor authentication to keep your account secure.